Shia Wedding Traditions: A Journey Through Sacred Ceremonies and Cultural Heritage

 The Sofreh Aghd: A Feast for the Senses

 The mirror (aayeneh) reflects not just faces but souls uniting.
 Families often use mirrors passed down through generations, their antique silver frames holding decades of love stories.
-The candelabras represent the fire of passion-traditionally one for the bride, one for the groom, though modern couples might light unity candles together.
+The candelabras represent the fire of passion, traditionally one for the bride, one for the groom, though modern couples might light unity candles together.

-The spread includes bread, feta cheese, and herbs-sustenance for body and soul.
+The spread includes bread, feta cheese, and herbs, sustenance for body and soul.
 Decorated eggs nestled in delicate baskets promise fertility, while gold coins scattered like stars ensure prosperity.
 The holy Quran sits open to verses about marriage, and wild rue (esfand) burns in a small brazier, its smoke carrying away evil eyes and negative energy.

 But the most enchanting element might be the sugar ceremony (Kalleh Ghand).
 As happily married women hold a cloth canopy above the couple, they rub sugar cones together, letting sweetness literally rain down on the union.
 “Choose your sugar-rubbers carefully,” advises one wedding planner in Tehran, “their happiness is said to transfer to the new couple.”